 - Hipped (4-sided angular roof)

 Roof shingles protect a home from the elements, but they can also add style to the roof.
-There are different types of shingles like asphalt, wood, and slate; and decorative shingle materials like copper, metal, and rubber.
+There are different types of shingles like asphalt, wood, and slate.
+Some roofing comes in sheets in materials like copper, metal and rubber for a specific style.

 Like roof shingles, siding adds to the style and character of a house.
 Cedar shingles that fade naturally are the most common form of siding on a classic Cape Cod home.
 Board and batten paneling or painted wood with accent colors on the trim is also standard.